ramirezlab/TopologyAnalysis/README.md

     head(Dat, 5)

-The next step is to created the Graph, you will need the library "igraph", install it if you haven't do so.
+The next step is to create the Graph that we are going to analyze, after you run this segment of code you will obtain an image like the following one.

     library(igraph)
     g <- graph_from_data_frame(Dat, directed = FALSE)